The park delivers big when it comes to providing visitors with views of these strange, mysterious, odd-smelling steaming vents and spouting features.

 In total, there are over 10,000 hot springs and geysers here.
 Some geysers erupt 300 times yearly.
 Many erupt faithfully, while others we don't recommend you wait around for...
 (For example, there was a 50-year period that Steamboat Geyser did not erupt!)

 There are several major geyser basins that visitors can explore by way of boardwalk or paved trails.
-Here is a map of the eight most popular ones.
-The numbers on the map correspond to the descriptions below.
+Below is a map of the eight most popular ones.
+The numbers on the map correspond to the numbers on the table of contents below.

 For more detail, download a Yellowstone Park Map with locations noted for major geyser basins.